ObservedObserver/viz-gpt/README.md

 https://github.com/ObservedObserver/viz-gpt/assets/22167673/a09032d3-f3c8-4cdf-ac14-89df8754fd9f

 Use GPT to generate visualization from datasets with natural language.
 You can edit the visualization in the context step by step to make it more precise without retyping the complex query.
+VizGPT turns your text queries and chat into data visualization or charts.

-You can try it at [Playground](https://vizgpt.ai/)
+You can try it at [Playground](https://vizgpt.ai/) or vizGPT on Kanaries [kanaries-vizgpt](https://kanaries.net/home/products)

 #### Why VizGPT